OpenframeProject/Openframe/README.md

 $ npm start
 ```

-### Plugins
+### Extensions

-Plugins are npm packages which add functionality to the frame, either by adding support for a new artwork format (i.e. media type) or by adding other functionality.
+Extensions are npm packages which add functionality to the frame, either by adding support for a new artwork format (i.e. media type) or by adding other functionality.

-For more info on plugins, see the [Openframe-PluginExample](https://github.com/OpenframeProject/Openframe-PluginExample) repo.
+For more info on extensions, see the [Openframe-ExtensionExample](https://github.com/OpenframeProject/Openframe-ExtensionExample) repo.

 ### TODOs / Considerations / Questions

 * Auto-updating code? (e.g. https://github.com/grapeot/learn-expressjs/blob/master/bootstrap.js)
-* Manage plugins via API... this is sort of there, as Frames and Artworks both have a `plugins` property.
+* Manage extensions via API... this is sort of there, as Frames and Artworks both have a `plugins` property.
-* More example plugins.
+* More example extensions.
-* Should we define a namespace structure for plugin-specific events?
+* Should we define a namespace structure for extension-specific events?
 Channels?